PixoVR/pixo-golang-clients/pixo-platform/cmd/platform-cli/README.md

 org-id: 1
 ```

-You can even use the Pixo CLI to test the mock server (run [simple agones server](https://github.com/PixoVR/multiplayer-gameservers/tree/dev/simple-server) to test the example below):
+You can even use the Pixo CLI to test the mock server (run [simple agones server](https://github.com/PixoVR/multiplayer-gameservers/tree/dev/simple-server) locally to test the example below):
 ```bash
 # In one terminal, run the mock server
 pixo mp mockserver